Third-party demand response programs for commercial customers

 Direct your questions to the right source

 Third-party entities, not PG&E, manage the demand response programs offered by third-party DRPs.
-Questions pertaining to particular demand response programs or services offered by third-party DRPs should be directed to the relevant DRP, not to PG&E. If you are not sure which DRP to contact, please refer to the marketing and communication materials that you may have received from the DRP(s), or go to the California Public Utilities Commission (CPUC) website to view a list of registered DRPs.
+Questions pertaining to particular demand response programs or services offered by third-party DRPs should be directed to the relevant DRP, not to PG&E. If you are not sure which DRP to contact, please refer to the marketing and communication materials that you may have received from the DRP(s).
+Or, view the California Public Utilities Commission (CPUC)’s list of registered DRPs.

 Access customer data